thayeeb9211/ortho-secure/README.md

 ## Complete Video Demonstration is available in Reports/ folder

-## Reports folder

-we have a dedicated Reports folder which explains the overall project with ease.
+Our dedicated Reports folder explains the overall project Documentation with ease.
 Make sure you do check it before you proceed.

 ## Project Team Members